RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 C	is	incorrect	because	a	hybrid	cloud	spans	multiple	hosting	providers and	adds	additional	complexity,	and	would	not	be	something	an organization	could	quickly	establish	and	begin	using.

-### Question # 29 - What	is	the	main	drawback	to	having	a	remote	key	management	servicein	production	use,	versus	a	local	one?
+### Question # 29 - What	is	the	main	drawback	to	having	a	remote	key	management	service in	production	use,	versus	a	local	one?
 A.	The	cloud	provider	will	have	full	control	over	the	keys.
 B.	The	software	may	be	insecure.
 C.	Availability	is	crucial.
 D.	Incompatibility	issues.
 Answer: C.

-A	remote	key	service	is	one	that	is	hosted	apart	and	away	from	the applications	and	systems.
-This	gives	an	organization	much	greater control	over	its	keys	and	key	practices,	and	also	allows	a	great	degree of	portability.
-However,	having	the	keys	kept	apart	from	the	hosting provider	and	applications	also	means	that	availability	is	crucial.
-If	the key	system	were	to	become	unavailable	or	unreachable,	the	systems and	applications	that	rely	on	these	keys	would	effectively	be	down	as far	as	the	users	are	concerned	because	they	would	be	unable	to function.
+**A	remote	key	service	is	one	that	is	hosted	apart	and	away	from	the applications	and	systems**.
+**This	gives	an	organization	much	greater control	over	its	keys	and	key	practices,	and	also	allows	a	great	degree of	portability**.
+**However,	having	the	keys	kept	apart	from	the	hosting provider	and	applications	also	means	that	availability	is	crucial**.
+**If	the key	system	were	to	become	unavailable	or	unreachable,	the	systems and	applications	that	rely	on	these	keys	would	effectively	be	down	as far	as	the	users	are	concerned	because	they	would	be	unable	to function**.

 A	is	incorrect	because	the	entire	premise	of	having	a	remote	key management	system	is	for	the	cloud	customer	to	maintain	control	over the	keys,	usage,	and	signing	practices.